 - 1. Prepare for the SAN Volume Controller hardware installation by confirming that you have all the planning information and parts that you require. - 2.
 Optionally, install and verify the redundant ac-power switch, if it is to be used and is not already being used for a node. - 3.
 Install the uninterruptible power supply. - 4.
 Install the node. - 5.
 Connect the fibre-channel and Ethernet cables to the node. - 6.
 Connect the node to the uninterruptible power supply. - 7.
-Verify the node. - 8.
-Install and verify the master console, unless it is already installed.
-Optionally, this step can be performed first.
+Verify the node.

 After you finish these steps, the hardware installation is complete.
+The customer is responsible for all configuration tasks.